marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab02.md

 - Use your user ID as a prefix when naming the form, **`{{Your user ID}} ColorCloud Newsletter Subscription`**.
 For example, if your user is colorcloud**01**@andrasfordos.onmicrosoft.com, name your form **`01 ColorCloud Newsletter Subscription`**.
 This is important because several users are working in the same environment.
 - Review the initial structure inherited from the template

 **Step 4.
-Review the form fields and elements**
+Review & update the form fields and elements**
-- Confirm that the form is intended to capture at least the subscriber's email address.
+- Confirm that the form is intended to capture the subscriber's email address.
 Click the `Email` field and review the Edit field section on the right side.
 Make sure the `Required` flag is `On` and, under `Advanced`, `Validation` is set to `Email`.
+- Select `Mobile Phone` field, in the Edit field section on the right side set it as `Required` and, under `Advanced`, change `Validation` from `No validation` to `Phone number`
 - Review whether the template already contains the required consent elements.
 Click the consent checkbox field and review the Edit purpose section on the right side. `Compliance profile` should be set to `ColorCloud Commercial DOI`, `Purpose` should be set to `Commercial`, `Required` should be `On`, and under `Properties`, `Update user's consent for both Email and Text` should be checked.
+-
 - Confirm that reCAPTCHA is placed on the form

 ![Example: review form email capture field](images/lab02-review-form-email-capture-field.png)

 ![Example: review form consent element](images/lab02-review-form-consent-element.png)

 **Step 5.
-Review form settings**
+Review & update form settings**
 - Check that the `Audience` is set to `Contact` in the top-right corner.
 This means that when the form is submitted and the email address is verified through the double opt-in email, a new Contact record will be created or an existing Contact record will be updated.
-- In the icon menu on the right side of the Edit purpose section, click Form settings (fourth icon from the top)
+- In the icon menu on the right side of the Edit purpose section, click Form settings
 - Expand the Audience section and check that `Choose how to handle duplicate contacts` is set to `Use a rule to match an existing contact` and `Select contact matching rule` is set to `Update contact using email`
-- Expand the Submission section and check that the `Thank you notification` refers to the double opt-in email
 - Expand the Consent section and check that `Double opt-in` is Enabled.
-It should be enabled because the compliance profile `ColorCloud Commercial DOI` is selected for the consent checkbox.
+It should be enabled because the compliance profile `ColorCloud Commercial DOI` is selected for the consent checkbox and it is the best practice to verify the email address from the form submission.
+- Expand the Submission section and update the `Thank you notification` from `Thank you for your submission.` to `You are one click away from receiving your discount code!
+Please go into your mailbox and verify your email address.`

 ![Example: review form settings](images/lab02-review-form-settings.png)